Irreducible finite-dimensional representations of equivariant map algebras: Evaluation representations

 \item Let $Z$ be a $\Gamma$-invariant subscheme of $X$ for which the restriction $A_X \to A_Z$, $f \mapsto f|_Z$, is surjective.
 Then the restriction map $\Res^X_Z : M(X,\g)^\Gamma \to M(Z,\g)^\Gamma$ is also surjective. \end{enumerate} \end{lem}

 \begin{proof} Part \eqref{lem-item1:restriction-image} is immediate from the definitions.
 In \eqref{lem-item2:restriction-image}, finite-dimensionality of $\g$ implies that the restriction $M(X,\g) \to M(Z,\g)$ is surjective.
-Since $\Gamma$ acts completely reducibly on $M(X,\g)$ and $M(Z,\g)$, the restriction is then also surjective on the subalgebras of $\Gamma$-invariants. \lv{Details: This is a well-known fact in the cohomology of finite groups, see for example Weibel's homological algebra book, Cor.~6.3.6.} \end{proof}
+Since $\Gamma$ acts completely reducibly on $M(X,\g)$ and $M(Z,\g)$, the restriction is then also surjective on the subalgebras of $\Gamma$-invariants. \end{proof}

 \begin{defin} We denote by $X_n$ the set of $n$-element subsets $\bx \subseteq X_\rat$ consisting of $k$-rational points and having the property that $y \not \in \Gamma \cdot x$ for distinct $x,y \in \bx$. \end{defin}